Scientific: Platycladus orientalis (also known as Thuja orientalis)

 USDA 5-11

-Landscape Use: Nostalgic gardens, parks, foundation and entry plantings, informal hedge.
-Overall, is dependent on cultivar selection.
+Landscape Use: Oriental arborvitae is a conspicuous landscape plant for that formal mesic landscape appearance, nostalgic gardens, parks, background, screen, foundation and entry plantings, informal hedge.
+Overall, its effective use is dependent on cultivar selection.

-Form & Character: Evergreen shrub, upright and rounded to somewhat open with age, conifer, dense, a conspicuous landscape plant for that formal mesic landscape appearance.
-Older specimens usually end up being trained into larger upright trees with densely foliated crowns.
+Form & Character: Upright, dense and rounded to somewhat open with age, juniper like, oriental, older specimens usually end up being trained into larger upright trees with densely foliated crowns.

-Foliage/Texture: Mostly light green, appressed scale-like leaves to 1/8" long arrayed in a vertical plane; fine texture.
+Foliage/Texture: Mostly light green, appressed scale-like leaves to 1/8-inch long arrayed in a vertical plane; fine texture.

-Flowers & Fruits: Flowers inconspicuous, Fruit are grayish green small cones, scales closed, monoecious.
+Flowers & Fruits: Flowers inconspicuous clusters, fruits clustered, grayish green small cones, scales closed until fruit fully ripe and ready to disperse seeds, monoecious.

 Seasonal Color: Foliage turns brownish purple in cold winter areas.